corrados/edrumulus/README.md

 ## TODO list

+- We sometime have double-triggers on hard hits or when the rim is hit.
+The mask time is already at 10 ms. So, the decay handling should be improved to suppress these double-triggers.

 - The algorithm is optimized for Roland PD-120 pad only.
 Other pad types should be supported, too.

-- The low velocity performance at the edge of the pad is not good enough.
-This should be improved.

-- We sometime have double-triggers on hard hits or when the rim is hit.
-The mask time is already at 10 ms. So, the decay handling should be improved to suppress these double-triggers.

 - The normalization of the positional sensing should be improved.